elibroftw/blog.elijahlopez.ca/content/posts/university/bu-491-business-policy-2-international-strategy.md

 - Global
   - Global efficiency

-### Managing differences
+### Managing Differences

+- Triple A
-- Adaption: customization increases market share
+  - Adaption: adapting product for the target to increase market share
   - Aggregation: deliver economies of scale through regional or global operations
   - Arbitrage: exploitation of differences between national and regional markets

 - Competitive advantage: why globalize at all
 - Configuration: location of overseas operations